mandos/k8s-deployment.example/README.md

 #### PostgreSQL

 A non-HA, basic PostgreSQL installation is used, based on the [Bitnami PostgreSQL Helm chart](https://artifacthub.io/packages/helm/bitnami/postgresql).
 The setup mostly relies on default values, with minimal modifications, primarily storing the master password in a SOPS-encrypted YAML file for security.

+No additional roles or databases were created; backend services use the *postgresql* user with the master password.
+Of course, this approach is **not acceptable** in a production environment, but it works fine for demonstration purposes.

 TODO:<br>
 [Hardening network policies for Postgresql](https://github.com/mandos/k8s-deployment.example/issues/5)